Joris-Karl Huysmans: Writing career

 Huysmans began to drift away from the Naturalists and found new friends among the Symbolist and Catholic writers whose work he had praised in À rebours.
-They included Jules Barbey d'Aurevilly, Villiers de L'Isle Adam and Léon Bloy.
+They included Jules Barbey d'Aurevilly, Villiers de L'Isle Adam, and Léon Bloy.
 Stéphane Mallarmé was so pleased with the publicity his verse had received from the novel that he dedicated one of his most famous poems, "Prose pour des Esseintes", to its hero.
 Barbey d'Aurevilly told Huysmans that after writing À rebours, he would have to choose between "the muzzle of a pistol and the foot of the Cross."
 Huysmans, who had received a secular education and abandoned his Catholic religion in childhood, returned to the Catholic Church eight years later.

+Huysmans's next book after Á rebours was the novella Un dilemme, which tells "the story of a poor working-class woman who gives birth out of wedlock.
+When her bourgeois lover, the father of the baby, dies, his heartless family members refuse to help, leaving the mother and her child destitute."
 Huysmans's next novel, En rade, an unromantic account of a summer spent in the country, did not sell as well as its predecessor.
+"The novel's originality lies in its abrupt juxtaposition of real life and dreams."

 His Là-bas (1891) attracted considerable attention for its portrayal of Satanism in France in the late 1880s.
-He introduced the character Durtal, a thinly disguised self-portrait.
+He introduced the character Durtal, a thinly disguised self-portrait, who is writing a biography of the notorious 15th-century child-murderer and torturer Gilles de Rais.
 The later Durtal novels, En route (1895), La cathédrale (1898) and L'oblat (1903), explore Durtal/Huysmans's conversion to Roman Catholicism.
 En route depicts Durtal's spiritual struggle during his stay at a Trappist monastery.
 In La cathédrale (1898), the protagonist is at Chartres, intensely studying the cathedral and its symbolism.
 The commercial success of this book enabled Huysmans to retire from the civil service and live on his royalties.
 In L'Oblat, Durtal becomes a Benedictine oblate.
 He finally learns to accept the world's suffering.

+Huysmans was a founding member of the Académie Goncourt.

 Huysmans's work was known for his idiosyncratic use of the French language, extensive vocabulary, detailed and sensuous descriptions, and biting, satirical wit.
 It also displays an encyclopaedic erudition, ranging from the catalogue of decadent Latin authors in À rebours to the discussion of the iconography of Christian architecture in La cathédrale.
 Huysmans expresses a disgust with modern life and a deep pessimism.
 This had led him first to the philosophy of Arthur Schopenhauer.
-Later he returned to the Catholic Church, as noted in his Durtal novels.
+Later he returned to the Catholic Church, as he described in his Durtal novels.